 "After we deduped our critical business data with Druva's inSync Backup, 90% of the storage space and bandwidth it was using opened up--giving us the breathing room we need to innovate!"

 Example A typical email system might contain 100 instances of the same 1 MB file attachment.
 If the email platform is backed up or archived, all 100 instances are saved, requiring 100 MB storage space.
 With data deduplication, only one instance of the attachment is actually stored; each subsequent instance is just referenced back to the one saved copy reducing storage and bandwidth demand to only 1 MB.

 The practical benefits of this technology depend upon various factors like –

-- Fixed size blocks Vs Variable length data segments
+- Algorithm - Fixed size blocks vs. Variable length data segments

 Target based deduplication acts on the target data storage media.
 In this case the client is unmodified and not aware of any deduplication.
 The deduplication engine can embedded in the hardware array, which can be used as NAS/SAN device with deduplication capabilities.
 Alternatively it can also be offered as an independent software or hardware appliance which acts as intermediary between backup server and storage arrays.
 In both cases it improves only the storage utilization.